As Long As You've Made It This Far,

 1991

 Scores first movie, Bob Nixon and John Cronin's documentary feature, "The Last Rivermen".
 Sometimes you just get lucky.
 Promotional aside: check out Cronin and Robert Kennedy Jr.'s "The Riverkeepers" for more info.
+Seriously.
+Do it.

 1992